 Take the recently completed Hoddle Street Streamlining project as an example.
 The project was designed to improve the travel experience for 330,000 people who travel along and across Hoddle Street, in Melbourne every day.
 Using Intelematics data a before and after analysis was performed that proved afternoon peak hour congestion has improved by 14% thanks to the upgrade.

 Intelematics’ Senior Product Manager, John Cardoso, says that the new offering provides rich traffic flow data, delivered straight to customers’ inboxes.

-“At Intelematics, we capture data through thousands of sensors located on roads, in vehicles and infrastructure.
+“We’re able to offer such granular information as we capture data through thousands of sensors located on roads, in vehicles and infrastructure.
 The data we capture provides context around traffic trends, accident blackspots, the most congested areas, the most dangerous roads and more.
-We’re now making this data available to any business, not just those with access to data analysts and software developers,” said Mr Cardoso.
+We’re now making this data available to all traffic managers, not just those with access to data analysts and software developers,” said Mr Cardoso.

 By making its traffic flow data available for purchase, Intelematics is opening the door for new ways of thinking that will help make our cities safer, less congested and more sustainable.

 Data files for over 2,000 Australian suburbs are available to purchase from the Intelematics website from 2016 to 2019.